 The mud bricks on the new community care centre called Reahasetjhaba (“building a nation”) have been put together..
 Are they actually building now?

 Sindi: Yes, they are already roofing already.
-Other news I would say is the progress that ASAP has done with the community care centres.
+Other news I would say is the progress that ASAP has done with the drop-in centres.
 When I came in 2011, they had just started with this community care centre at Sakhikamva, and one of the youth that is there is at Fort Hare University.
 So it makes you feel good that the work that you have seen started, you see the results.
 And it is quite an achievement for a girl child to be in University and studying towards a degree.
 So that is quite nice.

 And also one of the latest news is that cabinet libraries that have been put into two schools at Gudlintaba and Khashule J.S.S We visited one of the schools a week ago and we actually, in the class that we were in, we saw the teacher actually issuing the books to the children.
 So, the whole purpose of that is to make sure that the level of literacy is improved in schools.
 And we are hoping that it is going to make a very big difference there.